buy Basket and Wooden Yam Masks from NewGuineaArt.com buy Baba Yam Tumbuans from NewGuineaArt.com

 Basket yam masks are an essential part of Abelam yam harvest ceremonies.
 The Abelam live on the fertile foothills and plains between the Prince Alexander Mountains near Maprik and the Wosera area above the Sepik River.
 They cultivate yams as their main staple crop.
 Rituals associated with yams are a major part of their spiritual life.

-Abelam hill village houses hug close to the warmth of the earth.
-Their spectacular A-frame Haus Tambarans start low in the back and soar up to 80 feet in the front.
+Abelam hill village houses hug close to the warmth of the earth, but their spectacular A-frame Haus Tambarans start low in the back and soar up to 80 feet in the front.
 Gardens are cleared and burned from the jungle.
 Digging sticks and special yam shovels with clan figures on top are used to prepare the deep, soft soil needed to grow yams.
 The trellised vines form enormous green mounds during the growing season.

 A man's status is judged by his ability to grow ceremonial long yams which can reach 9-12 feet.
 During the 5 month growing season, a man spends all of his time tending his yams, observing food and sexual taboos and performing rituals.